 The abbreviated version of the MMSE - SMMSE is also copyright restricted.

 The MoCA test (MOCA) is a screening instrument used to detect mild cognitive impairment (CI).
 It was first developed to discriminate between individuals with mild CI and normal cognitive function.
 The MoCA test scores range between 0 to 30 points.
 Scores of 26 or above are considered normal.
 Mild cognitive impairment is a risk factor for dementia.
-The manual for administering and scoring can be found here and the tool is available free of charge.
+For more information on MoCA please visit www.mocatest.org

 The General Practitioner Assessment of Cognition GPCOG is another screening tool for the assessment of cognitive impairment and has been especially designed by a group of Australian experts for use in primary care settings (i.e. general practitioners, primary care physicians and famly doctors).
 Some of its advantages include the fact that it is quick to use, includes an informant interview and is free of charge.
 Instructions for use can be found here